shpml/fundamentals/11_chapter/05_lesson.md

   tempsInC.push(fahrToCelc(tempsInF[5]));
 ```

-However, this code is extremely repetitious, and it also forces us to hard-code exactly how many times we want the operation to be performed.
-It'd be better if there were a way to run this code exactly as many times as there are elements in the first array.
+However, this code is extremely repetitive.
+It also forces us to hard-code exactly how many times we want the operation to be performed.
+It'd be better if there were a way to automatically run this code according to the exact amount of elements in the first array.
 Fortunately, there is a tool perfectly suited for this task - our old friend the `for` loop.

 ```javascript
 for (var i = 0; i < tempsInF.length; i += 1) {